Two European Sustainability Workshops now in Ontario and online: The Climate Fresk and The Digital Collage

 Sustainability Workshops Open to the Public and Offered to Companies, Schools & Universities

-The citizen workshops are open to all, free and facilitated by professionals passionate about climate change and the societal revolution brought by digital technology, acting as volunteers.
+The citizen workshops are open to all, low cost and facilitated by professionals passionate about climate change and the societal revolution brought by digital technology, acting as volunteers.
 Indeed, the two workshops are managed by non profit entities in Europe and are made available worldwide under a Creative Commons BY-NC-ND licence.

 👉 If you’re relatively new to the topic, this is the best 3 hours you can spend on it.